-Nature of Activities: The Lloyd A. Fry Foundation (the Foundation) is a nonprofit private charitable foundation which distributes grants principally to charitable organizations.
+Nature of Activities: The Lloyd A. Fry Foundation (the "Foundation") is a nonprofit private charitable foundation which distributes grants principally to charitable organizations.

-Cash equivalents: The Foundation considers all investments purchased with a maturity of three months or less to be cash equivalents.
+Cash Equivalents: The Foundation considers all investments purchased with an original maturity of three months or less to be cash equivalents.
 The Foundation maintains its cash in bank accounts which, at times, may exceed federally insured limits.
 The Foundation has not experienced any losses in such accounts.
 Management believes that the Foundation is not exposed to any significant credit risk on cash.

 Investments: Investments are reported at fair value.
 The fair value of corporate bonds and equity securities traded on national securities exchanges is the last reported sales price.
 Purchases and sales of securities are accounted for on the trade date.
-Interest is recorded as earned and dividends are recorded on the ex-dividend date.
-Investments in other investment partnerships are valued at fair value based on the applicable percentage ownership of the investment partnerships' net assets as of the measurement date.
-In determining fair value, management utilizes valuations provided by the investment partnerships.
+Interest is recorded as earned and dividends are recorded on the exdividend date.
+Investments in other investment partnerships are valued at fair value based on the applicable percentage ownership of the investment partnerships' net assets or net asset value (NAV) as of the measurement date as provided by the investment partnerships.
 The investment partnerships value the underlying securities and other financial instruments on a fair value basis of accounting.
 The estimated fair values of underlying assets of certain investment partnerships, which may include private placements and other securities for which prices are not readily available, are determined by the general partner or sponsor of the respective investment partnership, and may not reflect amounts that could be realized upon immediate sale, nor amounts that ultimately may be realized.
 Accordingly, the estimated fair values may differ significantly from the values that would have been used had a ready market existed for these investments.
-The fair value of the Foundation's investments in other investment partnerships generally represents the amount the Foundation would expect to receive if it were to liquidate its investment in the other investment partnerships excluding any redemption charges that may apply.